Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Introduction

-These \textit{dark siren} methods include two main complementary approaches.
-The first consists in statistically inferring the redshift from catalogs of potential host galaxies within the gravitational wave localization volume \citep{Schutz1986, DelPozzo2012, Chen2018, Fishbach2019_DarkGW170817, Gray2020, Palmese2020, Finke2021_DarkSirens, Gair2023}.
-The second consists in breaking the mass-redshift degeneracy by modeling intrinsic astrophysical properties.
-This is possible with \textit{spectral sirens}, sources whose source-frame mass distribution contains features such as peaks, gaps, or changes in slope \citep{Chernoff1993,Taylor2012,Farr2019,Mastrogiovanni2021_icarogw,Mancarella2022,Ezquiaga2022,Mali2025}.
+These ``dark siren'' methods include two main complementary approaches.
+The first consists of statistically inferring the redshift from catalogs of potential host galaxies within the gravitational wave localization volume \citep{Schutz1986, DelPozzo2012, Chen2018, Fishbach2019_DarkGW170817, Gray2020, Palmese2020, Finke2021_DarkSirens, Gair2023}.
+The second consists of breaking the mass-redshift degeneracy by modeling intrinsic astrophysical properties.
+This is possible with ``spectral sirens,'' sources whose source-frame mass distribution contains features such as peaks, gaps, or changes in slope \citep{Chernoff1993,Taylor2012,Farr2019,Mastrogiovanni2021_icarogw,Mancarella2022,Ezquiaga2022,Mali2025}.
 Additional approaches rely on the cross-correlation between the spatial distribution of GWs and galaxies \citep[e.g.,][]{Oguri2016,Mukherjee2021,Ferri2025,Pedrotti2025}.

 Recent standard siren analyses \citep{Mastrogiovanni2023,Gray2023}, including the latest GWTC-4.0 cosmology analysis \citep{GWTC4_Cosmo}, have advanced beyond treating catalog and spectral siren methods as independent.
 Instead, they are jointly combined within a hierarchical Bayesian framework, making it possible to robustly marginalize over the uncertainties of the astrophysical and cosmological parameters simultaneously.
 Several pipelines are publicly available, including \texttt{gwcosmo} \citep{Gray2020, Gray2023}, \texttt{icarogw} \citep{Mastrogiovanni2023,Mastrogiovanni2024_icarogw}, and \texttt{CHIMERA} \citep{Borghi2024,Tagliazucchi2025}.
-For further details on the application of GWs to cosmology, see, for example, \cite{Palmese2025, Pierra2025}.
+For further details on the application of GWs to cosmology, we refer to \cite{Palmese2025} and \cite{Pierra2025}.